 - A baptismal record (for a Catholic child only)

 - Proof of the child's yearly physical and immunization records (dated within one year).
 This should include an action plan for asthma and/or allergies and documentation of any major medical conditions.

 - Record release form for transfer students K-8

 The following admissions guidelines apply to students transferring into PMA at any grade level.

-Parents or guardians of students seeking admission to PMA must present copies of the most recent report card, standardized test results, IEP’s, 504’s and other evidence of achievement from the last school attended.
-You may download a copy of a transcript request form here.
-In addition, the Principal will interview prospective students (grades 2-8) and their parents to determine reasons for seeking admission.
+Parents or guardians of students seeking admission to PMA must present copies of the most recent report card, standardized test results, IEPs, 504s, and other evidence of achievement from the last school attended.
+You may ask your child's current school for copies of academic documents.
+Prospective students and parents will meet with the Principal and/or Assistant Principal to discuss admission.

 During the probation period, parents are encouraged to maintain communication with their child’s teachers.
-At the end of the probationary period, if there are concerns, a conference will be held with the teachers, parents, and Principal to decide whether to continue the probationary period or to withdraw the student from the school.
+At the end of the probationary period, if there are concerns, a conference will be held with the teachers, parents, Principal and/or Assistant Principal to decide whether to continue the probationary period or to withdraw the student from the school.

 Families seeking admission to PMA who have outstanding financial obligations to other Catholic and private schools will not be accepted until those financial obligations are met.